-You can display the Real 3D view in the top ribbon if you switch off the Design tools buttons.
+You can display the Real 3D view on the top ribbon if you switch off the Design tools buttons.
 This is the 3D representation of the reinforcement.

 5 Calculation and Check

 Proceed to calculate the project.
-Continue to Check in the navigator and press the Check button it the top ribbon.
-The analysis model is automatically generated, calculations are performed and you can check results.
+Continue to Check in the navigator and press the Calculate button at the top ribbon.
+The analysis model is automatically generated, calculations are performed and you can check the results.